jhrcook/academic-kickstart/content/authors/admin/_index.md

 In my free time, I enjoy learning about programming and computer science - my current project is working on [comparing AI/ML summarization methods on scientific publications](https://github.com/jhrcook/sci-article-summarization).
 Off the computer, my hobbies include running, exercising, caring for my plants, and baking bread.

+> I will be graduating in late November and am **currently looking for future employment**.
+> I am looking for **computational biology and data science positions**.
+> If you are actively recruiting or know of a job I might be interested in, please contact me through the email form at the bottom of this page or on LinkedIn (linked to the left).